trevorhobenshield/QuickLabel/README.md

 <br>

 Models perform inference on the data inside `images/`.
-User is notified as to which classes have been found, if any.

 <br>